Updated for Version “Luna I”

 ²Often required in multiwave to re-mark new enemies.

 When both Dendro and Hydro units are on the team, Keqing can trigger both Aggravate and Hyperbloom.
 High Dendro application and low Hydro application creates “Quickbloom” teams, where Keqing enjoys high Quicken aura uptime and still triggers a decent amount of Hyperblooms.
-The last slot is usually either a unit that provides significant personal damage or a healer to pair with Furina.
-Quickbloom can be somewhat lacking in damage at low investment when compared to other archetypes, but it scales very well given Constellations on Keqing’s premium 5-star supports.
+The last slot is usually either a unit that provides significant offensive value, or a healer if one is using Furina.

 Notable Teammates